 After the interview, the Business Value-Oriented People Management (BVOPPM) office representatives inform the candidates of when to expect feedback and all potential further processes.

 If candidates do not match the criteria, BVOPPM office representatives share with them the reasons why they are not chosen for the position, the areas they lack skills in or specific qualities they have that do not match the organizational needs.

 The organization may need to determine the characteristics, skills, behavior, and personality of the desired personnel.
 The Business Value-Oriented People Management (BVOPPM) office participates in defining these attributes together with other offices and makes plans for hiring needed individuals.

 The BVOPPM office representatives may participate in the following activities related to the new members of the organization:

 - Discussing job descriptions and responsibilities.

-- Organizing proper environment settlement, tools provision, and access to workplace, databases, products, and tour.
+- Providing a proper environment, tools, access to workplace, databases, products, and a tour.

 - Organizing a plan for acquiring specific skills.

 - Organizing knowledge sharing from other offices, departments, teams, or key roles.